-Visual representations of food have become a central thread of social communication on digital media.
-These representations are not simply literal, displaying what we eat.
-The also capture who we aspire to be in our social lives, as well as our corporeal being.
-What do these representations tell our about the location of food in the broader social, economic and political vectors of food systems and social life in a digital age?
-What can interactions around food on the web inform us about the social nature of the digital and the changing conditions of our bodily sustenance?
+Visual representations of food have become a central theme in digital social media.
+These representations are not simply literal, displaying what we eat: they also capture who we aspire to be in our social lives and our corporeal being.
+What do these representations tell us about the location of food in the broader social, economic, and political vectors of life in a digital age?

 Subscribe to receive monthly updates by email about conferences, publications, and news from the field.